x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/search-role-group-changes.md

 If any log entries are found using the criteria you specified, an XML file will be created and sent as an email attachment to the recipient you specified.

-### Use the Shell to search for audit log entries
+### Use Exchange Online PowerShell to search for audit log entries
 <a name="SearchAdminAuditLog"> </a>

-You can use the Shell to search for audit log entries that meet the criteria you specify.
+You can use Exchange Online PowerShell to search for audit log entries that meet the criteria you specify.
 For a list of search criteria, see [Administrator audit logging](https://technet.microsoft.com/library/22b17eb8-d8ee-4599-b202-d6a7928c20d9.aspx).
-This procedure uses the **Search-AdminAuditLog** cmdlet and displays search results in the Shell.
+This procedure uses the **Search-AdminAuditLog** cmdlet and displays search results in Exchange Online PowerShell.
 You can use this cmdlet when you need to return a set of results that exceeds the limits defined on the **New-AdminAuditLogSearch** cmdlet or in the EAC Audit Reporting reports.

-If you want to send audit log search results in an email attachment to a recipient, see **Use the Shell to search for audit log entries and send results to a recipient** later in this topic.
+If you want to send audit log search results in an email attachment to a recipient, see **Use Exchange Online PowerShell to search for audit log entries and send results to a recipient** later in this topic.

 To search the audit log for criteria you specify, use the following syntax.